Traffic Division & Other Infractions

 - Place and time by which you promised to appear

 While it is not mandatory that the court send out notification, a reminder notice is generated and mailed to the address listed on the citation.
 If your address is different than the one listed on the citation, you should contact the court.
 This will ensure that you receive a reminder notice and help avoid paying additional penalties.

-If you do not take care of your traffic citation in a timely manner, a civil assessment of $300.00 will be added to the bail amount currently due.
+If you do not take care of your traffic citation in a timely manner, or may be convicted of the citation (pursuant to CVC 40903).

 The court may authorize collection actions on the bail amount and the civil assessment, including wage garnishments, attachments of your bank accounts and personal property, and the filing of liens on your real property.

 An option with most citations is to simply pay it and close your case.
 This is referred to as "forfeiting bail" and is considered a conviction.
 If the violation is reportable to the DMV, an abstract of conviction will be submitted to the DMV.
 Most moving violations, such as speeding tickets will stay on your driving record for 3 years and are 1 point.

 If you are unable to pay the entire fine prior to the appearance date you may request a reduction in bail based on Ability to Pay or to pay in monthly installments.
 If you elect to pay your fine in monthly installments, you must sign and return your Reminder Notice with an appropriate selection made.
 Upon receiving written request for a payment plan, the clerk will mail you an Agreement to Pay and Forfeit Bail in Installments.
 You must return the agreement with at 10% of the total bail as instructed on the agreement.
 Refer to agreement for all terms and details.
 If you cannot pay your fine by your appearance date, you must contact the court clerk.

 You may forfeit bail by mail, online or in person at the court clerk’s office.

 Please make all checks or money orders payable to: Calaveras Superior Court.